rtzaudio/DTC1200_TivaTM4C123AE6PM/README.txt

 download the LMFLASH utility from the link on the RTZ page, or search the web and download free from TI.

+=== VERSION 2.34(07/06/2019) ==============================================

+Added new default config parameter values for 1" tape configuration.

+Added an ADC mid-scale configuration parameter under the tensions menu, which allows shifting the ADC mid-scale offset, for zero reference of tape tension arm while under correction tension.
+This can be used to shift the tension arm readings to compensate for less tension with 1" tape.
+The tension sensor ADC is 12-bit, so a value of 2047 is treated as midscale.
+The tape tension sensor should read around zero when the tape is under proper tension on the transport with equal tape pack on the reels.

+Added new tape threading mode.
+When the tape out arm is open, the user can press STOP on the transport to release the brakes and the controller applies a small amount of torque to the reels to allow easier threading of tape on the transport.
+Thread mode exits by pressing the STOP again or the tape out arm is released back to tape.

 === VERSION 2.33(05/03/2019) ==============================================

 Changed Tensions->Servo->reel offset gain (item #15) to allow for greater